gcp-terraform-workshop/terraform-workshop-labs/204-vm-instance-group-gcp/README.md

 The health check is a monitoring resource the will regularly check an http address on each vm to see if it gets a response.
 In a production system, you would set automated reactions to failures on the health checks based on your business needs.
 The firewall is similar to other firewalls you've already created in previous labs.

-In your main.tf, add the following blocks
+In your `main.tf`, add the following blocks

 ```hcl
 resource "google_compute_health_check" "mig-health-check" {